HBO Max: Preorder discounts cut the price by $3 a month for a year

 Only recently has the company begun to specify exact device support.

-It said Monday that HBO Max will have an app for most Apple devices that can stream video -- iPhone, iPad, iPod touch, Apple TV 4K and Apple TV HD.
+Most Apple devices that can stream video will support HBO Max -- iPhone, iPad, iPod touch, Apple TV 4K and Apple TV HD.
 However, customers with second- and third-generation Apple TV models will need to stream HBO Max content from their iPhone or iPad to their TV with AirPlay.

+Google's Android operating system for phones and tablets will have an app as well, and Android TV devices, Chromebooks, Google Chromecast and Chromecast built-in devices will support HBO Max too.

+The simplest way to get HBO Max is to sign up for it directly at hbomax.com.
+You'll also be able to watch and pay for HBO Max through AT&T, DirecTV, Charter (also known as Spectrum), YouTube TV, Google, Apple and Hulu.

 Shows and movies: What will I be able to watch on HBO Max?